 Why APIs Can’t Deliver the B2B Benefits of EDI

-One of the main threats to continued EDI adoption and the business benefits of EDI was the rise of APIs, which were developed to support system connectivity and program interaction in the cloud era.
+One of the main threats to continued EDI adoption and the business benefits of EDI was the rise of APIs (application programming interface, which were developed to support system connectivity and program interaction in the cloud era.
 While API-led vendors promised a brave new world of cloud and B2B integration, an EDI trading partner connection and an API are not the same things.

 One of the major reasons APIs fall short is that they are more static.
 APIs tend to be built to spec from the beginning, and changes to communication between two organizations are not easily accepted without breaking functionality.
 Thus, partner provisioning and change management options are burdensome because modifying an API requires further development.